 At Holy Trinity our curriculum is designed around our Christian values.
 Each term, we focus on 2 values across the school and develop a working understanding of them through our choice of texts and foundation subject learning, embedding reading and maths at the core.

+All aspects of our curriculum are accessible to all children, irrespective of their background, gender, disability, religious or linguistic background.
 We want our curriculum to support our pupils and staff to understand, learn and value diversity.

 Knowledge underpins and enables the application of skill.
 We strive for children to learn new skills alongside knowledge, ensuring that both are explicitly developed.
 Recognising that knowledge and skills are intertwined, we take a cross-curricular approach to maximise links across subjects and to ensure teaching and learning is relevant and meaningful.